sunminghui81/sunminghui81.github.io/_posts/2017-02-15-numpy-scipy-tutorial.md

    ```
 1. You can treat one-dimensional arrays as either row or column vectors. `dot(A,v)` treats `v` as a column vector, while `dot(v,A)` treats `v` as a row vector.
 This can save you having to type a lot of transposes.
 1. For `matrix`, maximum of two-dimensional.
 To hold three-dimensional data you need `array` or perhaps a Python list of `matrix`.
 Minimum of two-dimensional.
 You cannot have vectors.
 They must be cast as single-column or single-row matrices.
 The `array` is thus much more advisable to use.
-1. Since `array` may be multidimensional, you must specify a slice for each dimension of the array: <br>
+1. Since `array` may be multidimensional, you must specify a slice for each dimension of the array:

    ```python
    import numpy as np